monokai-kirov/nestjs-crud-utils/README.md

  * Some helpers
  */
 public readonly correctionService: CorrectionService<T>; // by default used in @Finders@ for preventing some sequelize bugs
-// like include limitations and order with include + helper for recursively add attributes: [] in include for @sql group by query@ public readonly validationService: ValidationService<T>; (validateAndParseJsonWithOneKey(), validateAndParseArrayOfJsonsWithOneKey(), validateAndParseArrayOfJsonsWithMultipleKeys() etc.) public get crudModel(): Model {
+// like include limitations and order with include + helper for recursively add attributes: [] for @sql group by query@ public readonly validationService: ValidationService<T>; (validateAndParseJsonWithOneKey(), validateAndParseArrayOfJsonsWithOneKey(), validateAndParseArrayOfJsonsWithMultipleKeys() etc.) public get crudModel(): Model {
 	return this.correctionService.unscopedHelper(this, this.entityOptions.unscoped, this.entityOptions.additionalScopes)